Skip to main content

 Ultimately, your undertone is the most critical factor in creating a cohesive makeup look.
 Two people can have the exact same medium skin tone, but if one has warm undertones and the other has cool undertones, the same eyeshadow palette will look completely different on them.
 Understanding this is the key to building a makeup collection that truly works for you.
 It guides everything from your foundation to your blush and lipstick, ensuring every product you use enhances your features seamlessly.
 Once you know your undertone, you’ll never have to guess which shades will flatter you again.

-The Best Eyeshadow Colors for Your Medium Skin Undertone
+The Best Eyeshadow for Medium Skin, Based on Your Undertone

 Now for the fun part.
 Once you’ve identified your undertone, you can choose eyeshadow shades that truly complement your complexion.
 Think of your undertone as your built-in color filter—it guides you toward the hues that will make your skin look its most radiant and your eyes pop.
 While medium skin tones are incredibly versatile, knowing your undertone helps you select colors that create a seamless, harmonious look instead of one that feels slightly off.
 Let’s find the perfect shades for you.